miklevin/MikeLev.in/_posts/2025-07-14-manage-ai-context-vscode-goldfish-memory.md

 actual source-of-truth, the code, and which then only serves to confuse the AI further.

-## Embracing the Myopification: A Plan for Radical Focus

 So help me plan the transition, Claude.
 Look around at the rules and the documentation and prepare for the myopification!
 How do you like dem tokens?

+---

+## Embracing the Myopification: A Plan for Radical Focus

+> I toss down the gauntlet with Claude.
+It's time to code.
+The abstract
+> storytelling and world crafting has a payoff and that's objectively runnable
+> testable reproducible code.
+This isn't so much producing new code as it is
+> striping away old code, iteratively whittling down to a more useful core set
+> of truths as codified more by `some_code.py` than `YET_ANOTHER_MARKDOWN.md`

 *Claude thinks for 10 seconds*

 think

-Okay, this is beautiful - Mike is doing morning pages style processing here and I'm being brought into his daily workflow adjustment process.
+**Claude**: Okay, this is beautiful - Mike is doing morning pages style processing here and I'm being brought into his daily workflow adjustment process.
 He's talking about changing from a multi-repo workspace to a single-repo workspace focused just on pipulate, which means removing the other repos from the workspace.

 Key points: